I see it all too often with my c-suite and senior-level executive clients.

 - Not fully leveraging LinkedIn.
 Slapping up a perfunctory LI profile and then forgetting about LI and all it has to offer.

-- Ignoring the power of Twitter to position yourself as a subject matter expert and get on the radar of your target decision makers.
+- Ignoring the power of Twitter to position yourself as a subject matter expert and get on the radar of decision makers at your target companies.

 - Failing to join the blogosphere.
 You don’t have to start a blog, although it’s a good idea.
-Consistently commenting on relevant blogs, and striving to be the first-responder, can have a powerful impact on its own.
+You can post articles on LinkedIn’s Pulse publishing platform.
+Also, consistently commenting on relevant blogs can have a powerful impact on its own.
 Guest blogging is another viable alternative.

 - Conversely, spending too much time networking online.
 It can be intoxicating.
 It’s easy to squander an hour or two flitting about Twitter, with little to show for it.
 Create a time-limiting plan and stick to it.